-A few years ago, e-cards appeared to be the ideal alternative to greeting cards, but they really haven’t been as big of a force as initially thought.
-Christmas cards may not have the same popularity as they had 10 years ago, but the tradition is poised to remain here for centuries.
+A few years ago, e-cards appeared to be the ideal alternative to greeting cards.
+However, they really haven’t been as big of a force as initially thought.
+Christmas cards may not have the same popularity as they had 10 years ago, but the tradition is poised to stay for a while.

 With the photo being the star, many cards have moved from the traditional one-fold to more of a post-card type format.
 With hundreds of choices of format and your own custom photography, cards can look very different.
-But, for the most part, there’s still a uniformity.
+But, for the most part, there’s still uniformity.

 With pre-printed messages featured on cards, folks still find a way to pass on a personal holiday greeting.
-If your looking for ideas for Christmas card messages, we’ve compiled a great collection.
+If you’re looking for ideas for Christmas card messages, we’ve compiled a great collection.
 Check ’em out.

 Christmas Cards Express the Joy of the Season

-For many card recipients, the most taxing part of card opening, is discovering the “Christmas Family Brag Letter” attached.
+For many card recipients, the most taxing part of card opening is discovering the “Christmas Family Brag Letter” attached.
 The first red flag is that the message contents are so wordy that they won’t fit on the card.

 So When Did the Christmas Card Giving Tradition Start?

-There is recorded history of Christmas card giving, and it goes back to the middle of the 19th century.
+There is a recorded history of Christmas card giving, and it goes back to the middle of the 19th century.
 Sir Henry Cole commissioned John Calcott Horsley in 1843 to print him the first Christmas card.
-Sir Cole was a close friend of Horsley and came up with the idea of sending these greeting cards to loved ones on the special occasion.
+Sir Cole was a close friend of Horsley and came up with the idea of sending these greeting cards to loved ones on a special occasion.

 It was an alternative way to send greetings to everyone during Christmas time because he didn’t have the time to write letters.
-When the Penny Post service started in the Victorian times, it became a widely accepted tradition to send out cards.
+When the Penny Post service started in Victorian times, it became a widely accepted tradition to send out cards.

-Growth in Popularity of Christmas Greeting Cards
+Growth in the Popularity of Christmas Greeting Cards

 People started to create more elaborate cards in terms of shape and decoration.
 Along their journey of evolution, greeting cards were further illustrated by famous artists including Walter Crane and Kate Greenaway.

-This not only helped improve their popularity due to easier availability of larger number of designs, cost effectiveness further increased their acceptance.
-Yet it was not until the 1970s that large number of small card makers started emerging.
+This not only helped improve their popularity due to the easier availability of a larger number of designs, but cost-effectiveness further increased their acceptance.
+Yet it was not until the 1970s that a large number of small card makers started emerging.